 The student is responsible to initiate the process by dropping the course online or by obtaining the proper form and signatures of the instructor and academic advisor.
 Refunds are based on the official drop date, which is the date the completed form is received in the Office of the Registrar.

-Failure to officially withdraw from a course will result in a grade of "F" or "WF" and forfeiture of tuition refund.
+Failure to officially withdraw from a course will result in a grade of F or WF and forfeiture of tuition refund.
 A student no longer registered for credit or audit is ineligible for further attendance in the class.

-Student initiated changes are subject to a change of registration fee.
-Students withdrawing from a course must submit a Petition to Add/Drop form to the SPS Office.
-Students who submit a Petition to Add/Drop before the first class session will not receive a penalty and the course will not appear on the student's permanent transcript.
-Students who drop a course after the first class session will receive a "W" on their permanent transcript.
-The Petition to Add/Drop form is to be submitted to either the University Academic Office or the local SPS Office.
-The effective date of the drop will be the postmark, fax date and time, or date and time received personally by University staff.
-Failure to withdraw from class by submission of a Petition to Add/Drop will result in an "F" being entered on the permanent transcript for the class and any refunds for the class are forfeited.
+Student-initiated changes are subject to a change of registration fee.
+The student is responsible to initiate the process by dropping the course in their student portal or through the online add/drop form.
+Refunds are based on the official drop date, which is the date the completed form is received in the Office of the Registrar.
+Students who drop in their student portal or submit a Petition to Add/Drop before the first class session will not receive a penalty and the course will not appear on the student's permanent transcript.
+Students who drop a course after the first class session will receive a W on their permanent transcript.
+The effective date of the drop will be the electronic date stamp.
+Failure to withdraw from class through the student portal or by submission of a Petition to Add/Drop will result in an F being entered on the permanent transcript for the class and any refunds for the class are forfeited.

 A student who has officially dropped a class and who is no longer registered for credit or for audit is ineligible for further attendance in that class.
 Dropping a class may affect the student's financial aid.
-It is the student's responsibility to contact the Financial Aid Office for information.
+It is the student's responsibility to contact the Financial Aid office for information.
 Student initiated changes are subject to a change of registration fee.